Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/sketching/introduction.rst

 So, each stroke you draw will be a chain of bones, oriented from the starting point (the reddest or most orange part of the stroke) to its end (its whitest part).
 A stroke is made of several segments, delimited by small black dots.
-There will be at least one bone per segment
-(except with the *Template* conversion method, see :doc:`next page </rigging/armatures/bones/editing/templating>`), so all black points represents future bones' joints.
+There will be at least one bone per segment (except with the :ref:`Template <rigging-armatures-bones-editing-sketching-converting-templating>`conversion method), so all black points represents future bones' joints.
 There are two types of segments, which can be mixed together: